 Is it safe to eat in South Africa?

-A few things you can do to keep safe while in South Africa:
+A few things you can do to avoid an upset stomach in South Africa:

 Is the water safe to drink?

 Tap water in major towns and cities is generally safe to drink but it's a good idea to check with locals before drinking.
 Bottled water can be found everywhere so there is no need to bring water purification tablets.

 Is it safe to travel to South Africa alone?

 The short answer is yes.
 You'll find many solo travellers, solo female travellers among them, having a blast in South Africa.

 You will still need to take some precautions to make sure you're not taking any risks:

 Stick to places where there are lots of people.